-"Recommendation" Ref Departure Explanation \rightarrow ("Principle No" Ref followed by Recommendation Ref) 2.6 The Company does not Given the nature and size of the Company, its have a program for business interests and the stage of development, inducting new directors the Board is of the view that all directors already or for periodically have sufficient skills, knowledge and familiarity reviewing whether with the Company and its operating environment there is a need for to fulfil their role on the board effectively.
-All (1) existing directors to directors are responsible for their own training and QD undertake professional development.
-20 development to UJ maintain the skills and knowledge needed to perform their role as directors effectively.
-4.1 No formal audit Given the size and nature of the Company, its committee has been business interests and the ongoing level of established or formal involvement of all directors it is not considered 60 charter drawn. necessary that a formal audit committee be established or a charter be drawn.
-7.1 No formal risk Given the size and nature of the Company, its management business interests and the ongoing level of committee has been involvement of all directors it is not considered established or formal necessary to establish a risk management $(\langle \rangle \rangle)$ charter drawn. committee or a charter be drawn.
-7.2 No formal review of the Given the size and nature of the Company, its Company's risk business interests and the ongoing level of 615 management involvement of all directors it is not considered (UD) framework has been necessary to conduct a formal review of the carried out.
-Company's risk management framework as the Company's risk profile is monitored by the Board on an on-going basis.
-8.1 No formal remuneration Given the size and nature of the Company, its committee has been business interests and the ongoing level of established or formal involvement of all directors it is not considered charter drawn. necessary to establish a remuneration committee or a charter be drawn.
+"Recommendation" Ref ("Principle No" Ref followed by Departure Explanation Recommendation Ref) 2.6 The Company does not have a program for inducting new directors or for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.
+Given the nature and size of the Company, its business interests and the stage of development, the Board is of the view that all directors already have sufficient skills, knowledge and familiarity with the Company and its operating environment to fulfil their role on the board and on any board committees effectively.
+All directors are responsible for their own training and development.
+4.1 No formal audit committee has been established or formal charter drawn.
+Given the size and nature of the Company, its business interests and the ongoing level of involvement of all directors it is not considered necessary that a formal audit committee be established, or a charter be drawn.
+7.1 No formal risk management committee has been established or formal charter drawn.
+Given the size and nature of the Company, its business interests and the ongoing level of involvement of all directors it is not considered necessary to establish a risk management committee or a charter be drawn.
+7.2 No formal review of the Company's risk management framework has been carried out.
+Given the size and nature of the Company, its business interests and the ongoing level of involvement of all directors it is not considered necessary to conduct a formal review of the Company's risk management framework as the Company's risk profile is monitored by the Board on an on-going basis.
+8.1 No formal remuneration committee has been established or formal charter drawn.
+Given the size and nature of the Company, its business interests and the ongoing level of involvement of all directors it is not considered necessary to establish a remuneration committee or a charter be drawn.